Comparison of the Different Types of Project Management Office (PMO)

 Central PMO: PMO function sits outside of the team, providing services to multiple projects.

-A central shared across several projects.
-The specialist resources within the PMO will support several projects at the same time.
-They tend to be based on a department, function or region.
-As people have to work on several projects at one time so resource management is critical.
-And inevitably, they are less involved in each project when compared to an embedded PMO.
-However, they tend to have a longer life because they work on a portfolio of projects to learn from experience.
+A central PMO is shared across several projects.
+The specialist resources within the Project Management Office will support several projects at the same time.
+They tend to be based in a particular department, function or region.
+As people have to work on several projects at one time, resource management is critical.
+And, inevitably, they are less involved in each project when compared to an embedded PMO.
+However, they tend to have a longer life because they work on a portfolio of projects and learn from experience across multiple projects.
 Typical, they have the following attributes.

 • Performance: project reporting and control tends to be systematic across all the projects supported by the PMO.
 This can be a beneficial service for senior managers.

-• Process: A central PMP will typically define its processes and procedures and apply them across projects.
+• Process: A central PMO will typically define its processes and procedures and apply them across all projects.

-Cental PMOs are most effective as supporting a range of the smaller projects, where overall national integration is not required.
-Typical might be an IT department.
+Cental PMOs are most effective at supporting a range of smaller projects, where overall integration is not required.
+Typically, this might be as part of an IT department.

 Hub and Spoke PMO